Avi0n/MeshCoreOne/docs/User_Guide.md

 - Room servers can be public or require authentication.
 - **Read-only** guests can view but not send messages.
 - **Read/Write** guests can participate fully.
-- To leave a room, swipe left on the room conversation in the Chats list and select **Delete**.
+- To leave a room, long-press the room conversation in the Chats list to open its context menu and select **Delete**.
 This will remove the room, delete all messages, and remove the associated contact.

 ---